* Topix hits highest since Aug 2015

 But that has changed with the Nikkei recovering and hitting a one-month high on Wednesday.

 The persistence of bellicose rhetoric from North Korea seen over recent weeks didn't appear to impact trading in Tokyo.

 "Foreign investors' short-covering seems to have run its course, while China's weak data soured market sentiment," said Norihiro Fujito, a senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.

-Recent gainers including insurance stocks and some exporters were among Thursday's losers.
+Moving in the opposite direction, recent gainers including insurance stocks and some exporters lost ground.

-Traders said investors are looking ahead to U.S. consumer inflation data later in the day for clues on the possible timing of the U.S. Federal Reserve's next rate rise.
-(Editing by Shri Navaratnam and Gopakumar Warrier)
+Traders said that investors are looking ahead to U.S. consumer inflation data later in the day for clues on the possible timing of the U.S. Federal Reserve's next rate rise.
+(Editing by Shri Navaratnam)